tianocore-docs/edk2-BuildSpecification/4_edk_ii_build_process_overview/46_file_specifications.md

 are no applicable UEFI or PI specification modules.

 The EDK II Build Tools will only generate UEFI/PI compliant images.

-The EDK II Compatibility Package provides libraries and header files to permit building some* EDK Libraries and EDK Components referenced in an EDK II platform (DSC) file.

-**********
-**Note:** \* indicates any EDK libraries or components that do not include assembly files and do not access flash memory can use the EDK II compatibility Package
-**********

-For some development activities, the EDK II Compatibility package can be used to develop and maintain original EDK platforms, components and libraries.
-This package also provides all of the tool source code used in the EDK.
-These tools are for building components and platform using the original EDK code.
-None of these tools is used for the EDK II build process.
-This EDK Compatibility package can also be used to generate files conforming to earlier releases of EFI and UEFI specifications.

 This build specification does not cover the tools or build processes for EDK builds nor tools provide by the EDK II Compatibility Package.